 Before you throw your hands up and feel it’s all too hard to get you head around, let me assure you that there are plenty of small things you can do that all add up to less stress to your body and microbiome.
 This post is a great start for ‘5 Ways I’ve reduced my families toxin load‘.

-I’d also strongly recommend taking a look at Alexx Stuarts ‘Go Low Tox’ e-course (the next round starts very soon).
+I’d also strongly recommend taking a look at Alexx Stuarts ‘Go Low Tox’ e-course (the next round starts on the 29th October 2018).
 It’s a life changing ecourse without any overwhelm what so ever.
 It’s up to us, as individuals and as parents to to learn what’s what because our governing bodies DO NOT protect us.
 Once you have this knowledge, you’re set for life and can pass it onto your children too.
 Find out more HERE.

 Avoid processed foods

 Processed foods are not only sterile themselves, they do not ‘feed’ or support the health of your gut microbiome.
 Once more additives, preservatives, emulsifiers and GM ingredients damage gut flora.
 Studies that have compared the gut flora of cultures who eat no processed foods have found them to be 50% more diverse than those eating a Western diet.

 Especially avoid artificial sweeteners.
 Some research has shown that artificial sweeteners like aspartame supports the growth of unhealthy bacteria in the gut microbiome and is implicated in the development of dysbiosis, obesity and metabolic disorders (pretty ironic as many people consuming artificial sweeteners are trying to loose weight).

 Prebiotic fibre found in fruits, vegetables and whole grains (especially legumes, peas, beans, nuts, bananas, asparagus, garlic and onion) passes through the body undigested and this feeds and stimulates the growth of healthy bacteria.